 So it’s up to you to narrow down your niche and estimate the profitability of the products you intend to sell.
 Here are some good ways to conduct product research:

 - Use eBay Explore to discover popular and trending products

 - Use Terapeak (another eBay tool) to get new product ideas, along with details such as average selling price, the total number of sellers, total sales, and more.

 Once you’ve shortlisted the items you’re going to be selling on eBay, you’ll need to plan how to source them.
-Here are some top options:
+You never know, maybe we’ll see you on the five most expensive items sold on eBay list soon.
+But first, here are some top options:

 Many eBay sellers use this business model, as it doesn’t require them to buy or maintain inventory – they just list the products.
 Then once an order is placed, the supplier ships the product to the customer.
 If you plan to do the same, check out our list of the best dropshipping suppliers for more in-depth info.